 Impact of Bypass on Phase 3 Trial Results

-As a secondary analysis, we investigated whether bypassing positive clinical evidence from P2 trials was associated with phase 3 trial results.
-We performed a Fisher-exact test to determine whether bypassing impacted the rate of positivity on phase 3 primary outcomes or phase 3 termination due safety or futility.
-Finally, we performed a pooled meta-analyses for continuous efficacy endpoints and risk ratios (RR) for withdrawal-related adverse events (WdAEs) with subgroup contrasts between the phase 3 trials that bypassed vs those that did not bypass.
+As a secondary analysis, we investigated whether phase 2 bypassing was associated with three adverse outcomes: 1) a diminished proportion of positive phase 3 trial results; 2) an increased proportion of phase 3 that are terminated due safety or futility; and 3) an increased risk to patients participating in the phase 3 trials (using within trial risk ratios (RR) for withdrawal-related adverse events (WdAEs)).

 Statistical Analysis

-We used Fisher-exact tests to investigate whether two P3 trial characteristics and two P3 trial results were associated with P2 bypass.
-To compare whether risk of withdrawal due to adverse events was impacted by bypassing, we used the two-tailed p-value of Cochran's Q for subgroup difference to investigate significance.
+We used Fisher-exact tests to investigate whether three P3 trial characteristics and two P3 trial results were associated with phase 2 bypass.
+In addition, we compared P3 trial sample sizes and trial duration between trials that bypassed and those that did not using paired t-tests.
+To compare whether risk of withdrawal due to adverse events was impacted by bypassing, we pooled RRs in a meta-analyses with subgroup contrasts between phase 3 trials that bypassed and those that did not.
+We used the two-tailed p-value of Cochran's Q for subgroup difference to investigate significance.
 We did not adjust for multiple hypothesis testing.
 We determined significance using a nominal significance level of 0.05 for all analyses.

 See supplement for more methodological details and protocol deviations.
 All extractions were performed in duplicate, and consensus was sought from JK.
 Our protocol was registered at https://osf.io/crf62/